 These decisions to cancel, postpone and reschedule are not easy and we know that this impacts many families, both in and outside of Wooster.
 Our community partners have the full support of the City as they face these difficult decisions.
 These steps will help reduce the risk and spread of the disease and protect our participants.
 We know the impacts these closings and cancellations have on your everyday life and appreciate your cooperation and understanding.

-All programs, activities, and rentals are cancelled until such time as the State of Ohio allows these facilities to be reopened; this includes all scheduled special events hosted by the City of Wooster and any events requiring a special event permit issued by the City of Wooster (except for any essential operations as outlined in the Stay Safe Order) through May 31.
+Programs, activities, and rentals are cancelled until such time as the State of Ohio allows these facilities to be reopened; this includes all scheduled special events hosted by the City of Wooster and any events requiring a special event permit issued by the City of Wooster (except for any essential operations as outlined in the Stay Safe Order).
 Refunds will be issued to those who have already paid for programs for this year.

 This information will continue to be updated online as needed and shared on our social media channels.